-A new exhibition of Shirley Baker’s work is now taking place online.
+A new exhibition of Shirley Baker’s work is now taking place online at the James Hyman Gallery.
 Called ‘A Different Age‘, it focuses on the lives of elderly people.
 Much of Shirley Baker’s work has centred on working class community life, the photographs taken in bomb-shattered post-war Manchester and Salford in the 1960s and 70s where Shirley would walk through the streets, tirelessly documenting its people.
 She was very much a street photographer – barely any of her work was taken indoors.
 This was also a time when everyone from babies to the elderly lived much of their lives in public rather than shut away indoors, where they could interact and chat and children could play in the relatively traffic-free streets.

 We are living through curious times as we emerge through lockdown, and this has been a difficult time for our elderly in particular.
 Many have found themselves having to live in isolation, deprived of the chance to interact and engage with the wider community and with the loss of a sense of value.